kubernetes/community/contributors/design-proposals/node/troubleshoot-running-pods.md

 // PodExecOptions is the query options to a Pod's remote exec call type PodExecOptions struct {
         ...
-        // DebugName is the name of the Debug Container.
-Its presence will cause
+        // EphemeralContainerName is the name of an ephemeral container in which the
-        // exec to create a Debug Container rather than performing a runtime exec.
-        DebugName string `json:"debugName,omitempty" ...`
+        // command ought to be run.
+Either both EphemeralContainerName and
+        // EphemeralContainerImage fields must be set, or neither.
+        EphemeralContainerName *string `json:"ephemeralContainerName,omitempty" ...`

-        // Image is an optional container image name that will be used to for the Debug
+        // EphemeralContainerImage is the image of an ephemeral container in which the command
-        // Container in the specified Pod with Command as ENTRYPOINT.
-If omitted a
+        // ought to be run.
+Either both EphemeralContainerName and EphemeralContainerImage
-        // default image will be used.
+        // fields must be set, or neither.
-        Image string `json:"image,omitempty" ...`
+        EphemeralContainerImage *string `json:"ephemeralContainerImage,omitempty" ...`
 }
 ```

 After creating the Debug Container, the kubelet will upgrade the connection to
 streaming and perform an attach to the container's console.
 If disconnected, the
 Debug Container can be reattached using the pod's `/attach` endpoint with
-`DebugName`.
+`EphemeralContainerName`.

 Debug Containers cannot be removed via the API and instead the process must
 terminate.
 While not ideal, this parallels existing behavior of `kubectl exec`.